-- The MA Animation degree allows you to develop your 2D or 3D Digital Animation skills and knowledge to a more advanced level.
+- develop your digital animation skills and knowledge to a more advanced level

-- The course allows you to extend your theoretical and contextual understanding of animation, its audiences and media culture.
+- extend your theoretical and contextual understanding of animation, its audiences and media culture

-- You will become familiar with professional-level enquiry, research, creative invention, project planning and management practices.
+- become more familiar with professional-level enquiry, research, creative, invention, project planning and management practices

-- The course is taught within a multi-disciplinary environment of discussion and exploration of ideas.
+- study within a multi-disciplinary environment which encourages discussion and idea exploration.

 Why choose this course?

-This award enables you to develop creative practical skills in a range of digital processes that are used in Animation and related fields.
+This award enables you to develop creative practical skills for directing animation.
+You will acquire experience using a range of digital processes, used in Animation and related fields, as means for communicating through visual narrative.
 Within this course you can choose to focus in a particular area of animation such as 2D animation, 3D animation or combine the areas to create new forms and ideas from the fusion of techniques and styles.

 Within 2D animation you can look at traditional animation techniques and blend these skills and approaches with new digital media to form new content and formats.
 You will explore the rich heritage of 2D animation and the possibilities of experimentation, both in form and content, that traditional animation has actively encouraged.